chipster/chipster-openshift/k3s/backup-to-s3.md

 ### How to manage gpg keys

-Import the private key to use it (-d and gpg2 in Ubuntu 16.04, -D and gpg in OSX)
+Import the private key to use it (-d and gpg2 in Ubuntu 16.04, -D and gpg in macOS)

 ```
 echo -e PRIVATE_KEY | base64 -d | gpg2 --import